Hochfrequenz/python_template_repository/README.md

 This introduction assumes that you have tox installed already ( see [installation instructions](https://tox.readthedocs.io/en/latest/installation.html)) and that a `.toxbase` environment has been created.
+`.toxbase` is a project independent virtual environment-template for all the tox environments on your machine.

 If this is the case, clone this repository and create the `dev` environment on your machine.